cran-task-views/Omics/Omics.md

 *Microarray or other continuous expression data*

+-   `r pkg("EMMIXgene")` implements a mixture model-based approach to the clustering of microarray expression data.
 -   `r pkg("POD")` computes the probability of detection (POD) curve and the limit of detection (LOD).
 -   `r pkg("TailRank")`provides a tail-rank non parametric test for microarray